-Have you been debating whether or not you need a website for your music?
-With social media freely and easily accessible, you may have a great online presence already.
-So do you really need a website to stand out as a musician?
+With social media and streaming services easily accessible, you may have a great online presence already.
+So why do you need a website to stand out as a musician?

-Here are 10 reasons why you need a music website.
+Here are 10 reasons why you should have a website as a musician:

 1. Industry and media expect to find your website

-Without being confined to a newsfeed or number of characters, a website can be anything you want it to be.
-You can base your design on your latest album, or just go with a vibe that your music evokes.
+Without being confined to a newsfeed or a restricted number of characters, a website can be anything you want it to be.
+You can base your website design on your latest album artwork, or set a visual tone that reflects the vibe of your music.
+You can get as personal as you would on social media with blog posts or photos.
+Compelling website content that shows off your music is the reason fans will keep returning.

 Any booking agent or promoter will check out your website before booking you for a show.
-You can use this to your advantage by showcasing only your best work, including your most recent music and videos.
-You can also list out your previous shows.
+You can use this to your advantage by showcasing your best work and including your most recent music and videos in an EPK directly on your website.
+You can also use an EPK for your music to garner press for an upcoming album or single, or to reach out to radio stations.

-With your own music website, you can add text to your pages that mention your artist name and your latest music.
-You can choose a domain name that comes from your artist or band name.
-As a result Google will match your band keywords to your website, giving it more authority than a social media account.
+With your own music website, you can add text to your pages that mentions your artist name and your latest music.
+You can choose a custom domain, based on your artist or band name.
+As a result, Google will match your band keywords (album titles, tracks, band members, etc) to your website.
+Having your music website come up in top search results gives it more authority than a social media account.

 10. You have complete control

-If you are serious about your music career, you’ll want to invest in a music website as a one-stop shop that’s your home on the web.
-Add your music, bio, press kit and more, with your own unique design.
-It truly will help you appear more professional to the music industry and your fans alike.
+If you are serious about your music career, you’ll want to invest in a music website.
+As a homebase, it’s your one-stop shop on the web - add your music, bio, merch, press kit and more, within your own unique design.
+Your custom website will boost your professionalism with music industry specialists and with fans alike.

 Build a stunning band website and store in minutes